mfjkri/Telegram-Chatbot/README.md

      $(venv) python .\main.py
      ```

-   Or if you don't wish to activate venv:
+   Or if you don't wish or can't get venv activated:

    ```bash
    # cd ${rootDir}